zuern/lhd-housinghelper/README.md

 ![Housing Helper Screenshot](housinghelper.png)

 ## Installation
+You need [NodeJS](http://nodejs.org) installed to proceed.

-You'll need to have mongodb installed on your computer.
+Make sure you have [MongoDB](https://www.npmjs.com/package/mongodb) installed on your computer.
+If you don't, run `npm install -g mongodb`.

+Now you need to create a MongoDB database on your machine.
+You can use the suggested commands below.

 ```
 mkdir ~/mongodata